 Discipline a Union Employee

-- Employers must realize that although they may have an employment at-will organization, the majority of collective bargaining agreements only permit employees to be disciplined or terminated "for cause."
-While often debated, "just cause" can be explained as an action that is reasonable under the circumstances, not offending notions of fairness and not unduly harsh or arbitrary.
+- Despite having an "at-will" workforce, the majority of collective bargaining agreements prohibit an employer from disciplining at-will employees unless they can show "just cause."
+While often debated, "just cause" can be explained as an action that is reasonable under the circumstances, not offending notions of fairness and not unduly harsh, arbitrary, discriminatory or retaliatory.

-- It is advisable that employers use a progressive discipline system.
-This allows employers to use increasingly severe measure of discipline if the employee fails to correct his or her conduct after having been given reasonable opportunity.
-Steps of progressive discipline are typically oral reprimand, written warning, suspension and termination.
+- An employer should negotiate and set forth a progressive discipline system in the collective bargaining agreement.
+This allows an employer to use increasingly severe measures of discipline if the employee fails to correct his or her conduct after having been given reasonable opportunity.
+Some examples of progressive discipline are typically oral reprimand, written warning, suspension and termination.

-- Regardless of whether it is explicitly expressed in a collective bargaining agreement, employers must ensure that they provide the employee with the following procedural safeguards when imposing disciplinary action: opportunity to be heard prior to bring disciplined; notice of disciplinary action and future hearing(s); union representation during investigatory interview; and cross-examination of accuser.
+- Regardless of whether it is explicitly expressed in a collective bargaining agreement, an employer must ensure that it provides the employee with the following procedural safeguards when imposing disciplinary action: opportunity to be heard prior to being disciplined; notice of disciplinary action and future hearing(s); union representation during investigatory interview; and the opportunity to question the accuser.